Last updated: 20 January 2021

 - Transaction Data includes details about investments, shareholdings and other details pertaining to the services we provide.

 - Profile Data includes the names of the companies you have invested in, your past investment experience and investment interest.
+We may also collect optional professional experience data should you wish to share this with Par Equity to help us screen and provide due diligence on opportunities, and provide ongoing help with the portfolio.

 - Visual Identification including photographs and videos that you may appear in.